 - Capstone Courses and Projects/Senior Experience

-PURSUE (the Privateer Undergraduate Research and Scholarly UNO Experience) provides students with a mechanism to find faculty research mentors.
-Selected students are awarded with paid student work positions to work on their research projects.
+The Privateer Undergraduate Research and Scholarly UNO Experience (PURSUE) provides students with a mechanism to plan and conduct research alongside apt faculty who serve as their research mentors.
+Selected students are even awarded a stipend for their work on their research projects.

-The University places strong emphasis on study abroad and international education.
-The institution offers summer study abroad opportunities to 10 countries, including its flagship program in Innsbruck, Austria, which has flourished for more than four decades and educated more than 10,000 students.
+Placing strong emphasis on international education, the University offers summer study abroad opportunities to 10 countries, including its flagship program in Innsbruck, Austria, which has flourished for more than four decades and educated more than 10,000 students.
 UNO students also study in a dozen countries as part of international student exchange programs.